 Coughlin Hall, 344

-I specialize in British literature and culture of the long eighteenth century, with particular interests in relations of literature, law, and ethics as well as gender studies, transatlantic studies, and the history of the novel.
-My research and teaching examine the ways in which imaginative writers took up questions of justice and rights that were of broad public concern in the Enlightenment.
+I specialize in eighteenth-century British literature and culture, with particular interests in law and literature, gender studies, transatlantic studies, and the history of the novel.
+My research and teaching examine the ways in which imaginative writers engaged questions of justice and rights that were of broad public concern in the Enlightenment.
 My approach to these questions draws from my interdisciplinary background; I received a Ph.D. in English Literature and an M.A. in American Studies from Yale and a J.D. from the University of Pennsylvania Law School.
-Before coming to Marquette, I held postdoctoral fellowships in the Department of English at Harvard and the Introduction to the Humanities Program at Stanford.
+Before coming to Marquette, I held postdoctoral fellowships at Harvard and Stanford.

 “Binding the Will: George Eliot and the Practice of Promising,” ELH 75 (2008): 565-602.